Skip to main content

 Students may not teach or take on other employment if they are receiving a PhD dissertation completion fellowship.

-In the third year, most graduate students are teaching a full load (two sections) and working on the dissertation.
+In the third year, most graduate students are teaching (two sections) and working on the dissertation.
 The fourth year may be devoted entirely to writing the dissertation or to a combination of teaching and research.

-Students who have passed the general examination may teach the equivalent of three standard sections time in a single term (or six sections per academic year), with the following exception: Ordinarily, no graduate student may hold a teaching fellowship for more than 4 academic years regardless of whether the appointment is for 1 or 2 terms within the same year; students who have taught fewer than 16 standard sections in 4 years will be permitted to teach a 5th and 6th year up to the total of 16 standard sections.
+Students who have passed the general examination may teach the equivalent of three standard sections time in a single term (or six sections per academic year), with the following exception: ordinarily, no graduate student may hold a teaching fellowship for more than 4 academic years regardless of whether the appointment is for 1 or 2 terms within the same year; students who have taught fewer than 16 standard sections in 4 years will be permitted to teach a fifth and sixth year up to the total of 16 standard sections.

 All first-time Teaching Fellows must enroll in Gov 3002a: Teaching and Communicating Political Science.
 This is a required course for government PhD students who are teaching in the department for the first time (typically G3s).
 The course has an orientation and six required meetings in the fall term.
 Between meetings, students will have the chance to apply what they learn through peer observation, having their section videotaped, and watching their section with the department’s Pedagogy Fellow.
 The ultimate goal of this course is to help the student to become a purposeful, effective, and efficient teacher.